Travis Touma

 Travis Touma is an Australian former rugby league footballer who represented Lebanon at the 2000 Rugby League World Cup.

 Background

 Touma was born in Australia to a Lebanese father and an Indigenous mother.

 Playing career

 He played seven test matches for Lebanon between 2000 and 2003 and also competed in the 2004 World Sevens.

 Post playing

 He now works as a physiotherapist in Sydney, Australia.
+He has worked for the Sydney Roosters, South Sydney Rabbitohs and currently works at the Canterbury-Bankstown Bulldogs.